 Pierce Transit's policy (see Section 3.2) states that a disparate impact occurs when the minority population adversely affected by a fare or service change is 10% more than the average minority population of Pierce Transit's service area.
 In the case of a fare change, the intent of the policy is to compare the difference between the percentage of all riders using that fare type and the percentage of minority riders using that fare type, and to look at whether more minority riders are more impacted by the change than all riders.
-Table 4-3 provides this data for all current adult fare payment options in the darker green column entitled "Difference > +10%?".
-However, we are not analyzing changes to existing fares.
-Since we are analyzing a brand-new fare type, we need to make assumptions regarding which riders would be more likely to consider switching to the new monthly pass.
+Table 4-3 provides this data for fare payment categories from the Pierce Transit 2017 Customer Survey in the darker green column entitled "Difference > +10%?".

-Table 4-4 shows which fare types are assumed to have potential for some of those riders to switch to the new pass; these include riders who currently use: Mobile Ticket, Mobile All-Day Pass, ORCA All-Day Pass, Orca Monthly Pass, and ORCA e-purse.
+Table 4-4 shows which fare types apply specifically to Youth passengers.
 In Table 4-4 where these are grouped, we again look at the darker green column entitled "Difference > +10%.
 We see that individually and in aggregate, there are no fare types with a difference of greater than 10%, and in aggregate the difference between all riders and minority riders who use these fare types is less than 1%, so there would be no disparate impact to minority riders of the proposed changes.